 To be short, this dish is made of fried eggplants with tomato sauce and several Afghan signature condiments.
 The standard borani banjan needs to cover all the gratifying richness and the minty hint from the seasoned yogurt topping.

 From the recipe list, you can obviously see this food is a vegetarian option.
 Therefore, if you are looking for a vegetarian-friendly meal in Afghanistan, just try this delicacy with meatless lavash or flatbread.

 9. Chopan Kabob (Roasted Lamb Racks)

 Don’t confuse kabob with kebab, although both are ways to process lamb.
 To make a chopan or lamb kabob, they will use a whole cut of lamb rack (not the boneless portions) and the fat from the sheep tail for more flavors.

-The food started from a long time ago when the ancient sheepherders seasoned their lamb with salt and grilled/roasted them on the hot fire for food.
+The food appeared from a long time ago when the ancient sheepherders seasoned their lamb with salt and grilled/roasted them on the hot fire for food.
 Nowadays, the chopan kabob is a prevalent dish in Afghanistan and stands for Pashtun culinary cuisine.

 You can find this treat on the road by finding the stalls called dunkan-e-kebabi.
 They will serve you this chopan kabob with flatbread or long-grain rice based on your preferences.